- Kaiser Permanente Environmental Stewardship

 This initiative has delivered countless positive environmental impacts over the year (e.g., latex-free exam gloves and PVC-free carpeting) and has been honored with a variety of industry awards.

-In support of Kaiser Permanente’s mission to improve the health of our members and the communities we serve, Kaiser Permanente’s Buy to Pay team is committed to applying EPP guidelines and specifications to all major, strategic, and critical purchasing decisions.
+In support of Kaiser Permanente’s mission to improve the health of our members and the communities we serve, Kaiser Permanente is committed to applying EPP guidelines and specifications to all major, strategic, and critical purchasing decisions.

 Kaiser Permanente’s EPP Principles went into effect in May 2006, and mandate that a variety of specific environmental criteria—aligned with our commitments to promote cleaner energy, safer chemicals, natural resource conservation and waste reduction, and sustainable food—be considered in purchasing decisions, in addition to product performance and cost effectiveness.
 Specific criteria and other guidelines can be found in the EPP Principles document.

-As an extension of the EPP Principles, Buy to Pay requires its current and prospective suppliers of products to comply with Kaiser Permanente’s EPP Standard, which went into effect in February 2017.
+As an extension of the EPP Principles, Kaiser Permanente requires its current and prospective suppliers of products to comply with the Kaiser Permanente EPP Standard, which went into effect in February 2017.
 The standard mandates specific environmental criteria to be met in the areas of chemicals of concern and waste, in addition to other purchasing criteria.
 These criteria were developed in conjunction with Practice Greenhealth, Healthcare Without Harm, Clean Production Action, and other industry professionals.

 Specific details about the criteria can be found in the EPP Standard document.
-Standards for furniture and fabrics can be found in the Furniture & Fabrics EPP Standard document and additional guidance for carpets can be found in the Health Carpet Criteria document.
+Standards for furniture and fabrics can be found in the Furniture & Fabrics EPP Standard document and additional guidance for carpets can be found in the Health Care Without Harm website.

 More Green Initiatives